-After the end of the financial year Council publishes an annual report which contains audited accounts for the previous financial year.
+After the end of the financial year, the Council publishes an annual report which contains audited accounts for the previous financial year.
 The annual report must:

-- compare the actual performance with the proposed performance set out in the plan - comment on the performance of all organisations included in the annual plan - be produced within four months of the end of the financial year - contain an audited financial statement, set of accounts, and annual financial report which assesses Council's financial performance against its budget - show the extent to which Council's equal employment objectives were met.
+- Compare the actual performance with the proposed performance set out in the plan. - Comment on the performance of all organisations included in the Annual Plan. - Be produced within four months of the end of the financial year. - Contain an audited financial statement, set of accounts, and annual financial report which assesses Council's financial performance against its budget.